Fettercairn: History

 In 1504 Fettercairn was granted the status of a free burgh of barony, with the right to hold a weekly market and an annual fair that was dedicated to St Mark.
-The market and fair brought a period of growth and prosperity to the village which lasted until the village was sacked and burned by the army of the Marquis of Montrose in 1645 during as part of the Wars of the Three Kingdoms.
+The market and fair brought a period of growth and prosperity to the village which lasted until the village was sacked and burned by the army of the Marquis of Montrose in 1645 during the Wars of the Three Kingdoms.
 Five years later, in 1650, Montrose would pass through Fettercairn, bound hand and foot on horseback, on his way to his execution in Edinburgh after being betrayed by Neil Macleod of Assynt.

-The Fettercairn distillery was opened in 1824.
+18 to 19th centuries

+John Barclay founded the Berean protestant sect in Fettercairn in the late 18th century.
+Barclay was appointed the assistant to the Fettercairn parish minister, Antony Dow, in 1763.
+Although his charisma made him popular with the congregation, his antinomianist leanings resulted in Barclay being ostracised by the church hierarchy.
+In 1772, lacking a patron as then required by the church, he was rejected as successor after the death of Dow, and was also refused by the presbytery the testimonials required in order to obtain another living.
+Following his rejection, Barclay and his followers seceded, to form the first Berean congregation under his ministry.
+A place of worship was erected at Sauchieburn (approximately 3 miles south of Fettercairn).
+Barclay remained minister until 1775 before leaving to found additional congregations in Edinburgh and London.

+Fettercairn Distillery was founded in 1824 by Alexander Ramsay, owner of the Fasque estate, who converted a corn mill at Nethermill into a distillery.
+After losing his fortune, Alexander was forced to sell the estate to the Sir John Gladstone in 1829.
+In 1973, Whyte & Mackay acquired Fettercairn distillery and it has remained with the company since.

 Education

 Primary education and nurseries services are provided in the village by Fettercairn Primary School.
-The school's catchment area includes the village and the surrounding rural area, it has approximately 70 pupils.
+The school's catchment area includes the village and the surrounding rural area, it has approximately 90 pupils.
 The current school building was built in 1963 and originally had only two classrooms, it was extended in 1974, adding an additional two classrooms and a nursery room.

 The majority of students travel to Mearns Academy in Laurencekirk to attend secondary school.